NicolleLouis/balatro-hand-stats/README.md

 Enjoy!

 ## Current Ideas:

-- Impact of +1 hand size vs +1 discard on Flushes
 - Implement the suite engine
 - Impact of a suit changing tarot card on flushes
 - Impact of the abandoned deck on the suite stats